 What is the most common poison?

 There is not one poison that is the most common.
-In 2014, the most common substances for Tennessee Poison Center were:
+The most common substances for Tennessee Poison Center are:

 Analgesics (Pain Relievers)